‘No man has a good enough memory to be a successful liar.’ –– Abraham Lincoln

 Finally, there’s the visual comparison of the alleged flyover of the lunar landing site.
 As I don’t wish to snip the image and lose some quality, you need to go to a repository of the enhanced LRO images of Apollo 11 landing site available online from Arizona State.

 Take a look at the excuse for a module.
 The lunar photo of the module is an indistinguishable white blob, a nothing burger.
 Look at and compare this with the boulders strewn at 4:00 in the photo.
 In fact, when you click to enlarge the photo, you can actually make out detail and shapes and certainly determine that these are boulders.

 Notice: We are looking for someone to collaborate on making talented You Tube videos, which are beyond our technical skills.
 We will stay away from the so-called “bannable” content and enter the conspiracy truth space more through the back door.
 This Moon Landing script might be a good starter.
 There are plenty of workable scripts on Winter Watch.
 The idea will be to monetize 15 minute work and split the proceeds.

 Other qualifications are a regular reader and a dedication to the Winter Watch message.
-Contact me at firstname.lastname@example.org Link to examples of your work.
-A good narrative voice might be a plus, although I could use mine.
+Contact us at email@example.com Link to examples of your work.
+A good narrative voice might be a plus, but not necessary.